Giedre Lideikyte Huber

 Giedre Lideikyte Huber has received numerous academic awards and grants, awarded by the Swiss National Science Foundation (FNS), the Fondation Zdenek et Michaela Bakala, the University of Geneva (Subside Tremplin) and Centre Maurice Chalumeau en sciences des sexualités.

-During her academic career, Giedre was a visiting scholar at the University of Zurich, Center of Competence for Sustainable Finance (CCSF) (2021), UC Berkeley School of Law (2015) and an exchange doctoral student at Harvard Law School (2014-2015).
+During her academic career, Giedre was a visiting scholar at Massachusetts Institute of Technology (MIT) (Sloan School of Management - 2022), University of Oxford (Oxford University Center for Business Taxation - 2022), University of Zurich (Center of Competence for Sustainable Finance (CCSF) - 2021), UC Berkeley School of Law (2015) and at Harvard Law School (2014-2015).

 In terms of the international academic collaborations, Giedre Lideikyte Huber has acted as Scientific expert for the OECD Centre for Tax Policy and Administration in the elaboration of the Report on Taxation and Philanthropy in Member States and Participating Countries.
 She is currently the National Rapporteur for Switzerland for International Academy of Comparative Law 2022 General Congress of the on the topic "Tax policies to mitigate climate change”.
 She is also a Member of the advisory committee on the project “The legal environment for philanthropy in Europe” of the Donors and Foundations network in Europe (DAFNE).